High-dimensional inference on jumps in nonparametric time series regression models: Introduction

 \section{Introduction}

-{ Recently, there has been a notable surge in the study and application of changepoint analysis in high-dimensional time series data (see, e.g., \cite{cho2015multiple}, \cite{cao2018multi}, \cite{chen2022inference}, and \cite{li2024}, along with the references cited therein).
-The focus of changepoint analysis has shifted from the traditional study of temporal changepoints to exploring changepoints within nonlinear regression models.
-Detecting changepoints in regression models is akin to clustering data points based on similar characteristics or behaviors. \cite{chang2015fuzzy} reviews several intriguing applications of changepoint regression.
-In the medical domain, changepoint analyses often indicate shifts in the impact of certain risk factors on outcomes (see, e.g., \cite{pastor1998use} and \cite{muggeo2003estimating}).
-Additionally, there is significant interest in detecting and evaluating changepoint regressions within econometrics.
-For example, \citet{lee2008randomized} studies the effect of party incumbency in U.S. House Elections.
-The purpose of these studies is to estimate not only where the threshold effect exists but also the magnitude of the effects.}
+Recently, there has been a notable surge in the study and application of change-point analysis in high-dimensional time series data (see, e.g., \cite{cho2015multiple}, \cite{cao2018multi}, \cite{chen2022inference}, and \cite{li2024}, along with the references cited therein).
+Detecting change-points in regression models is important and has wide applications in the field of biology \citep{pastor1998use}, agricultural sciences \citep{freeman1998credit}, economics \citep{li2024}, etc. The purpose of these studies is to estimate not only where the threshold effect exists but also the magnitude of the effects.

-{ There is extensive literature on parametric high-dimensional changepoint regression analysis. \cite{wang2021statistically}, \cite{cho2024detection}, and \cite{rinaldo2021localizing} investigate changepoint analysis of coefficients in high-dimensional linear regression models using penalization methods. \cite{lee2016lasso} examines a high-dimensional regression model with a changepoint due to a covariate threshold in a cross-sectional study.
-These studies primarily focus on parametric models with high-dimensional covariates.
-Similar to \cite{lee2016lasso}, this paper also considers changepoint regression due to a covariate threshold.
-However, our focus is on nonparametric regression with a high-dimensional changepoint effect driven by heterogeneity in the panel data structure.
-Specifically, we {investigate the heterogeneous nonparametric panel data with jumps in the conditional mean functions: }
+{ There is extensive literature on parametric high-dimensional change-point regression analysis. \cite{li2016panel}, \cite{manner2019testing}, \cite{wang2021statistically}, \cite{rinaldo2021localizing}, and \cite{cho2024detection} investigate change-point analysis of coefficients in high-dimensional linear regression models using penalization methods. \cite{lee2016lasso} examine a high-dimensional regression model with a change-point due to a covariate threshold in a cross-sectional study.
+These studies mainly focus on parametric models with high-dimensional covariates.
+Similar to \cite{lee2016lasso}, this paper also considers change-point regression due to a covariate threshold.
+However, our focus is on nonparametric regression with a high-dimensional change-point effect driven by cross-sectional heterogeneity across a large number of series.
+Specifically, we investigate a high-dimensional collection of heterogeneous nonparametric time series with jumps in the conditional mean functions: